Harbike/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : script that changes the group owner of a file
-: script that changes the owner and group owner to files and directories : script that changes the owner and group owner of _hello to vincent and staff respectively
+: script that changes the owner and group owner to files and directories : script that changes the owner and group owner of _hello to vincent and staff respectively : script that changes the owner of file to betty only if it is initially owned by user guillaume